Pranita-p/Repeat/README.md

 # calculator
-Simple Calculator using maven and java
+Simple Calculator using maven and java these ar the only pre-requisite.

 Instruction about runnung this project: